 c.
 Roach Killer Bombs

 Roach bombs or foggers are effective in treating a large cockroach infestation.
-However, you’ll need to learn when to use the best roach bomb for the house as it can be less efficient in roaches that are hidden in voids.
-Place the roach bomb at the middle of the room and set it off to allow the insecticide to move up and settle down killing roaches on contact.
+However, you’ll need to learn when to use the best roach bomb for the house as it can be less efficient in roaches hidden in voids.
+Place the roach bomb in the middle of the room and set it off to allow the insecticide to move up and settle down, killing roaches on contact.

 5. Insect growth regulators (IGRs)